Introduction Link to heading

 Helpful NullPointerException messages to the rescue!
 This enhancement proposal will add more detail to null pointer exceptions helping developers debug code faster.
 It is scheduled to be released with JDK 14 in March 2020 and can be enabled with JVM flag -XX:+ShowCodeDetailsInExceptionMessages.
 Currently, early access builds of JDK 14 are available.

-Method Invocation
+Method Invocation Link to heading

 We often chain methods in Java and when chaining throws a null pointer exception, it can be difficult to know where it came from.
 Suppose your code throws a NullPointerException with this line at the root cause.